Film Heritage Foundation: Film Restoration

-The FHF collaborated with the Cineteca di Bologna, The Film Foundation's World Cinema Project, and renowned Indian director Aravindan Govindan to restore the timeless Malayalam film "Kummatty" (1979).
-One of Japan's top film reviewers and scholars, Tadao Sato, called "Kummatty" a masterpiece and said he had never seen a more beautiful movie in his entire life.
+The FHF collaborated with Martin Scorsese’s The Film Foundation's World Cinema Project and Cineteca di Bologna, to restore celebrated Indian filmmaker Aravindan Govindan’s timeless Malayalam classic film "Kummatty" (1979).
+One of Japan's top film reviewers and scholars, Tadao Sato, described "Kummatty" as masterpiece and said he had never seen a more beautiful movie in his entire life.
 Not only is Aravindan a master, but all of his original camera negatives have been lost, leaving only prints that aren't in the best of shape.
-As a result, his films have been at the top of our list for restoration.
+As a result, his films have been at the top of FHF's list for restoration.

-Shivendra Singh Dungarpur travelled to Kollam, Kerala, in February 2020 to see the movie's producer, Mr. K. Ravindranathan Nair of General Pictures, who graciously agreed to grant authorization for the restoration and allow us access to the prints from the National Film Archive of India (NFAI).
-The prints at the NFAI were examined by an FHF film conservator, who discovered that they weren't in terrific shape.
-Since the prints were the best elements we could discover, they were sent to the L'Immagine Ritrovata lab in Bologna.
+Shivendra Singh Dungarpur travelled to Kollam, Kerala, in February 2020 to see the movie's producer, Mr. K. Ravindranathan Nair of General Pictures, who graciously agreed to grant authorization for the restoration and allow Film Heritage Foundation access to the prints from the National Film Archive of India (NFAI).
+The prints at the NFAI were examined by an FHF film conservator, who discovered that they weren't in a great condition.
+Since the prints were the best elements FHF could discover, they were sent to the L'Immagine Ritrovata lab in Bologna.

 The lack of an original sound negative and the lab's use of the less-than-ideal sound from the print complicated the restoration process for "Kummatty" in this case.
 We digitised roughly 15 of Ramu Aravindan's father's quarter-inch recordings with his assistance in the hopes of finding better sources, but there were none.
 The sound experts at the lab were forced to spend numerous hours cleaning up and remastering the sound as a result.